WindRiverLinux23/wrlinux/scripts/gen-image/doc/target_amd-snowyowl-64.README.md

 if not present.

 ## Supported BSPs
-- MX6 UltraLite   : Board: Freescale UltraLite EVK REV C2 SCH-28616 700-28616 REV C. CPU: PCIMX6G2CVM05AA CTAE1545
+- AMD EPYC Embedded 3000 Series Snowy Owl platform

+NOTE: The image's default serial console is ttyS4, you can use update-grub-console.sh to set the correct serial console according to your boards, run "update-grub-console.sh --help" to see more info.

 ## How to install/boot binary image

 ### On Host PC
-Under Linux, insert a micro SD card to a USB SD Card Reader.
-Assuming the USB SD Card Reader takes device /dev/sdX, use dd to copy the image to it.
-Before the image can be burned onto a micro SD card, it should be un-mounted.
-Some Linux distros may automatically mount when it is plugged in.
-Using device /dev/sdX as an example, find all mounted partitions:
+Under Linux, insert a USB flash drive.
+Assuming the USB flash drive takes device /dev/sdX, use dd to copy the image to it.
+Before the image can be burned onto a USB drive, it should be un-mounted.
+Some Linux distros may automatically mount a USB drive when it is plugged in.
+Using USB device /dev/sdX as an example, find all mounted partitions:

     $ mount | grep sdX